Coronavirus Covid 19: IMF warns of worst economic crisis since the Great Depression

 "The virus is causing tragic loss of life, and the lockdown needed to fight it has affected billions of people.

-"What was normal just a few weeks ago—going to school, going to work, being with family and friends—is now a huge risk," she said.
+"What was normal just a few weeks ago — going to school, going to work, being with family and friends — is now a huge risk."

 The comments came on the same day as the US noted another spike in unemployment figures meaning 16.8 million Americans have been thrown onto the unemployment rolls in just three weeks.